SciCompKL/CoDiPack/documentation/TutorialB1_1.md

 Structures can act as function objects if there functional call operator, that is `operator()`, is overloaded.
 Since this operator can have template paraemters the user no longer needs to know which kind of vectors or CoDiPack types are used.
-In addition the structure can have members which provide additional information for the call operator.
+In addition, the structure can have members which provide additional information for the call operator.
 The wrapper object for the function `dotWithNorms` could then be implemented like:
 ~~~~{.cpp}
 struct WrapperDotWithNorms {